 \begin{prop} $QI(G)$ cannot have arbitrarily small torsion elements. \end{prop}

-We combine Corollary \ref{hscor} with Proposition \ref{pt} below. \begin{prop} Let $G$ be a Poincare duality hyperbolic group and and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
+We combine Corollary \ref{hscor} with Proposition \ref{pt} to get the following. \begin{prop} Let $G$ be a Poincare duality hyperbolic group and and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
 Let $K$ be a compact group of (boundary values of) pattern-preserving quasi-isometries of $G$.
-Suppose $d$ is a visual metric on $\partial G$ with $ dim_H < dim_t +2$, where $dim_H$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G,d)$.
+Suppose $d$ is a visual metric on $\partial G$ with $ dim_{haus} < dim_t +2$, where $dim_{haus}$ is the Hausdorff dimension and $dim_t$ is the topological dimension of $(\partial G, d)$.
+Equivalently suppose that $ACD( \partial G) < dim_t + 2$ where $ACD(\partial G)$ denotes the Ahlfors regular conformal dimension of $\partial G$.
 Then $K$ must be finite. \end{prop}